Tom Brown Jr.

 Thomas Haughey Brown Jr. (January 29, 1950 – August 16, 2024) was an American naturalist, tracker, survivalist, and author from New Jersey, where he ran the Tom Brown Jr. Tracker School.

 Early life

-Brown was born in Toms River, New Jersey on January 29, 1950.
+Brown was born in Toms River, New Jersey on January 29, 1950, and raised in nearby Beachwood.
 From the age of seven, as Brown wrote in his books, he and his childhood friend Rick were trained in tracking and wilderness survival by Rick's grandfather, "Stalking Wolf" (who Brown stated was Lipan Apache).
 Brown wrote that Stalking Wolf died when Brown was 17, and that Rick was killed in an accident in Europe shortly thereafter.

 Career

 Brown spent the next ten years working odd jobs to support his wilderness adventures.
 He then set out to find other people in New Jersey who were interested in his experiences.
 Initially Brown met with little success, but was eventually called on to help locate a crime suspect.
 Though the case won him national attention, he and authorities in the Ramsey, New Jersey area were subsequently sued for 5 million dollars for charging the wrong person.
 Despite this controversy, he was able to build on this exposure to develop a profession as a full-time tracker, advertising his services for locating lost persons, dangerous animals, and fugitives from the law.
 According to People magazine, "He stalks men and animals, mostly in New Jersey."
 The New York Times said that he "was considered the country's foremost authority on wilderness survival".